TeaTurjak/MITTPP-Project/README.md

 # Test case 2: AddAndRemoveGameFromCollection
-- user is already logged in
+- user is already logged in and on the HCL homepage

 |Step| Action     | Value                 | Description                                                                                   |
 |:--:|:----------:|:---------------------:|:---------------------------------------------------------------------------------------------:|